-An effort to decriminalize Marijuana has died in a House Committee.
+An effort to decriminalize Marijuana in Alabama has died in a House Committee.

 The bill, HB 96 sponsored by Rep. Laura Hall (D-Huntsville), originally changed the possession of an ounce or less to a violation punishable only by fines.
 The bill was amended in Committee so that possession of 5 grams or less would be punishable only by fines.